Tag

 “I garden.” he answered, a little burned she didn’t remember; she’d seen his garden a thousand times.
 She’d lived in it.

 She realized her mistake.
 She started to speak.
-He finished,

-“Fix it, Rhea.
-Fix yourself then come back.”
+“Fix it, Rhea.”
+He finished the conversation, “Fix yourself then come back.”
 He went inside and shut the door.
 She heard the deadbolt click shut.
 His light went on and his shades stayed half-down.

 Rhea stood there a moment.
 Rebuffed, again.
 What the fuck?
 “Fix herself?”
 She took off her shoes.
 She took off her skirt.
 She lifted her T-shirt up over her head, baring her breasts.
 She dropped the t-shirt on the ground.
-All she had on was a pair of men’s boxers.
-She slipped those off, paused for moment, facing Strickland’s blinds, then dove into the pool.
+She slipped off the men’s boxers she wore, paused for moment, faced Strickland’s window, then dove into the pool.

 Inside apartment #122, Strickland looked out the side of his front blind and watched Rhea swim under the water – rippling, shimmering.
 Wet.
 He watched her break the surface.
 He watched her imperfect beauty glistening in reflected pool light.